hmrc/play-fsm/README.md

             .redirectOrDisplayIfSame
 ```

-- apply the transition to current state and display if new state is of expected type, otherwise redirect to the new state
+- apply the transition to the current state and display if new state is of expected type, otherwise redirect to the new state

 ```
     val stop: Action[AnyContent] =